Estimated read time3 min read

 4. Consistent Intervals

 “Use the first one to two intervals as part of your warmup,” says Honerkamp.
 “And pretend you have two more intervals on the last one.
-You don’t need to go out too fast or all-out at the end.
+You don’t need to Half Marathon Training Plans for Every Runner or all-out at the end.
 Stay relaxed.”

 sprint workouts